 The documentary sources for early medieval Scotland represent the historical record of a patriarchal society and therefore mention few women.
-The small number of females whose existence was acknowledged by the annalists and chroniclers were usually of high status like the kings and clerics with whom they were associated as wives, mothers or sisters.
+The small number of females whose existence was acknowledged by the annalists and chroniclers were usually of high status, like the kings and clerics with whom they were associated as wives, mothers and sisters.
 In a previous post (‘Two Pictish Princesses’) I turned the spotlight on an obscure royal lady called Eithne whose father ruled the Picts in the late 8th century.
 Here I draw attention to another woman of royal status, this time of Scottish rather than of Pictish origin.

 My starting-point, as with Princess Eithne, is an entry in the Irish annals:

-This is the only mention of Tomnat so she is usually overlooked by historians and omitted from modern studies of the period.
+This is the only mention of Tomnat so she is often overlooked by historians and omitted from modern studies of the period.
 A clue to her identity, however, is provided by a later entry:

 697 Ferchar Fota died.